5axes/CustomSupportCylinder/README.md

 # Custom Supports Plugin for Cura

-Cura plugin which enables you to add custom cylindrical and cubic supports.
+Cura plugin which enables you to add custom different support types.
 It was originaly based on the ***Support Eraser plugin*** code of *Ultimaker BV*.
 But instead of creating a cube **"anti_overhang_mesh"**, this plugin offer you the possibility to define a custom sized **"support_mesh"** element.

 Source code on Github : [https://github.com/Ultimaker/Cura/tree/master/plugins/SupportEraser](https://github.com/Ultimaker/Cura/tree/master/plugins/SupportEraser)

 This plugin offer now much more possibilities :
 ----

-- Possibility to define cylindrical / squarred / custom by 2 points support
+- Possibility to define cylindrical / squarred / custom by 2 points / tube / abutment support style
 - Possibility to define the support size
 - Visualisation of the support on the total height
-- Possibility to add angle to obtain conical support
+- Possibility to add an angle to obtain conical support

 The initial version was tested on Cura 4.5